FAQUpdated Thursday December 28, 2017 by PVGS Web Admin.

 We have no control of when the schedule is completed so please be patient and know that once we have the schedule we will send it out to you.

-**FOR THE FALL 2017 SEASON GAMES WILL START THE FIRST WEEK OF OCTOBER.
+**FOR THE SPRING 2018 SEASON GAMES WILL START AROUND THE FIRST WEEK OF MARCH.
 HOME GAMES WILL BE ON FRIDAY NIGHT (POSSIBLY THURSDAY NIGHT FOR 6U).**

 Q: Where are games played?